Brain3D: Generating 3D Objects from fMRI: Experiments

 \subsection{Ablation analysis}

-\textbf{Ablation on guidance} Our perceptual pipeline employs Score Distillation Sampling (SDS)~\cite{DreamFusion} with the inclusion of both low-level and high-level guidance.
+\textbf{Ablation on guidance} Our perceptual pipeline employs Score Distillation Sampling (SDS)~\cite{poole2022dreamfusion} with the inclusion of both low-level and high-level guidance.
 The integration of both low-level and high-level guidance achieves the best performance across all categories (Fig. \ref{high_low}a).
 As shown in Fig. \ref{high_low}b, when solely relying on high-level guidance, the representations of the train, airplane, and clock tower appear significantly blurred, displaying only coarse shapes.
 These coarse shapes stem from the geometric and semantic information embedded within the high-level representation.
 Low-level guidance primarily captures the color and texture attributes of the objects.
 Consequently, the outcomes with low-level guidance (see the first column), featuring the front view, align well with the provided image, while other views fall short in terms of shape and semantic fidelity.
-The combination of both high-level and low-level guidance results in significantly improved representations of the airplane, train, and clock tower, where both the semantic and textural structures closely resemble those of the testing image.

-\textbf{Ablation on the Semantic Stage} The Semantic Stage within our framework is designed to extract finer details from fMRI embeddings, enhancing its contribution to 3D generation.
+The combination of both high-level and low-level guidance results in significantly improved representations of the airplane, train, and clock tower, where both the semantic and textural structures closely resemble those of the testing image. \textbf{Ablation on the Semantic Stage} The Semantic Stage within our framework is designed to extract finer details from fMRI embeddings, enhancing its contribution to 3D generation.
 After the Semantic Stage the detailed textures of the building in the first row and the outline of the steamship in the second row in Fig.~\ref{ablation}c exhibit much greater clarity.
 These details from fMRI are challenging to represent in a coarse NeRF but can be effectively distilled within a 3D mesh.